kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md

 ### §294.86   Industrial/agricultural/other nontransport air operations prohibited.

-A registrant shall not engage in flights for the purpose of industrial or agricultural operations (e.g., crop dusting, pest control, pipeline patrol, mapping, surveying, banner towing, skywriting, aerial photography) within the United States unless it has obtained a permit from the Department under part 375 of this chapter.
+A registrant shall not engage in flights for the purpose of industrial or agricultural operations (e.g., crop dusting, pest control, pipeline patrol, mapping, surveying, banner towing, skywriting, aerial photography) within the United States unless it has obtained a permit from the Department under [[Volume 4/D Special regulations/0375 Navigation of foreign civil aircraft within the united states.md|part 375 of this chapter]].

 ### §294.87   Compliance with Canadian licenses.